common-workflow-language/cwl-website/content/EDITING.md

 > (Computation Management) free online course.
 ```

 Currently the site has some Japanese & Russian links.
-The corresponding codes are
+The corresponding codes are `ja` and `ru`.

 <a id="tables"></a>
 ## Tables